01-edu/public/subjects/buzzinga/README.md

 ### Instructions
 Write a function named `BuzZinga()` that takes a number as an argument and prints the following:

-    If the number is divisible by 3, print Buz followed by newline.
+    If the number is divisible by 3, print Buz followed by a newline.
-    If the number is divisible by 5, print Zinga followed by newline.
+    If the number is divisible by 5, print Zinga followed by a newline.
-    If the number is divisible by 3 and 5, print BuzZinga followed by newline.
+    If the number is divisible by 3 and 5, print BuzZinga followed by a newline.
-    If the number is not divisible by 3 or 5, print * followed by newline.
+    If the number is not divisible by 3 or 5, print * followed by a newline.

 ### Expected function